Unidata/netcdf-java/docs/src/public/userguide/pages/netcdfJava/gribfeaturecollections.md

 Internal changes:
 Internal memory use has been reduced.
 Runtime objects are now immutable, which makes caching possible.
-RandomAccessFiles are kept in a seperate pool, so they can be cached independent of the Collection objects.
+RandomAccessFiles are kept in a separate pool, so they can be cached independent of the Collection objects.
 (IN PROGRESS FOR VERSION 5) DefaultServices.
 One can use the service name "DefaultServices" to use the default services for that Feature Type.
 If you dont specify the service name, DefaultServices is used as the default.
 DefaultServices use all enabled services appropriate to that Feature Type.